Illustration of parents in conflict

 • Trouble sleeping or eating

-• Worry about relapse if you’re managing a mental health condition
+• Worrying about relapse if you’re managing a mental health condition

 It’s normal to feel this way when routines change and support feels out of reach.
 It’s important to remember that you’re allowed to protect your peace.